MeAkash77/Moodify-Emotion-Music-App/README.md

 </p>

 > ⚠️ **Impersonation Alert**
-> Be aware that there may be fake accounts or handles (current known impersonator: **@MoodifyAPP**) claiming to be me and soliciting investments or personal information. **I am only “Son Nguyen” at [hoangsonww on GitHub](https://github.com/hoangsonww)** and on any other platforms linked here in this repo.
+> Be aware that there may be fake accounts or handles (current known impersonator: **@MoodifyAPP**) claiming to be me and soliciting investments or personal information. **I am only “Son Nguyen” at [Akash on Github](https://github.com/MeAkash77)** and on any other platforms linked here in this repo.
 >
 > • Do *not* send money or personal data to anyone else.
 > • Always verify you’re interacting with one of the links in this README.
-> • If you have any questions or concerns, please [contact me](mailto:hoangson091104@gmail.com) directly, before taking any action.
+> • If you have any questions or concerns, please [contact me](mailto:iakshu845@gmail.com) directly, before taking any action.

 ## **Table of Contents**